Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due

-- Plates issued – If your vehicle is customarily kept in a jurisdiction that has a wheel tax, you must include the tax with the regular registration fee for the vehicle when you first apply for registration.
+- Plates issued – If your auto or light truck is customarily kept in a jurisdiction that has a wheel tax, you must include the tax with the regular registration fee for the vehicle when you first apply for registration.
 See applying for title and registration.

 - Plates renewed – WisDOT sends customers a renewal notice at least 30 days before their license plate registration expires.
-The renewal notice shows the total fee due including any wheel tax, based on where your vehicle is customarily kept.
+The renewal notice shows the total fee due including any wheel tax, based on the vehicle location listed on your vehicle registration record.

 Verify the correct county and city, village or township where your vehicle is customarily kept when you apply for registration and on your license plate renewal notice (see example).
 If you recently changed your address, WisDOT records for the vehicle location will update automatically in most cases.
 Any person who gives a false or fictitious location where a vehicle is customarily kept may be fined not more than $200 or imprisoned not more than six months or both (section 341.60, WI stats.).

 To correct this information:

-- If you have your renewal notice, indicate the correct information on the notice and submit the appropriate fee.
+- If you mail your renewal notice or apply in person, indicate the correct information on the notice and submit the appropriate fee.

 - Or, contact WisDOT at the email address or telephone number below.